Digital marketing is essential to all letting agents, regardless if your agency is on the high street or online.

 Running an effective letting and estate agent digital marketing campaign takes plenty of research, time, and experience.
 For letting & estate agents trying to get their business off the ground, these tasks can seem overwhelming.
 They distract you from what’s really important during running your agency, your clients, tenants & their properties.

 Not only are these tasks tedious, but they’re probably not what you thought you’d be doing when you decided to start a property business.
-Instead of sitting in your cushy office chair directing agents, you might find yourself sending cold emails, begging for handouts, and editing blog posts.
-You may even start questioning your agency and why you started it in the first place.
+Instead of sitting in your cushy office chair directing agents, you might find yourself sending cold emails and editing blog posts.

-If you’re running your own letting or estate agent digital marketing efforts, there are a few things you should know.
-Here are some of the less-glamorous (and downright annoying) things you’ll face.
+If you’re running your own letting or estate agent digital marketing efforts, there are a few things you should know about some of the less-glamorous (and downright annoying) things you’ll face.

 Letting agents can learn more here.